robertvansteen/persgroep-app/README.md

 possible.
 Since I was the only developer on the project I was okay with using the master branch often.

-## Technologies used & experimented with
+## Miscellaneous mentions
+There is one other technical thing I'd like to highlight that's not part of the front-end and that's the **Story Rank** system.
+This is something I build in the API and what it does it uses the basics of Google's page rank to determine which stories are good and which are less good.
+In Google's Page Rank algorithm outgoing links from websites that have a lot of inbound links count more than outgoing links from websites that have less inbound links.
+I applied this concept to the stories, the more likes you have on your stories the more impact your likes will have on the ranking of those stories.
+The query I use to calculate can be found [here](https://github.com/reauv/persgroep-api/blob/master/app/Story.php#L97)

-I experimented a lot with different tools, libraries & technologies.
+Furthermore I experimented a lot with different tools, libraries & technologies.
 Too much to go into detail about each one, but to illustrate here is a list of all the stuff I played with and implemented.
 * HTTPS/SSL
 * Sockets